Someone saves your life. How far will you go to repay the debt?

 Summer, 1942, Nazi-occupied France.
 A nervous young man sits on a train; his simple mission – to deliver a message on behalf of the resistance.
 The Germans ask for his papers and his nerves give way.
 An older woman, sitting opposite, intervenes and rescues him from the clutches of the Gestapo.

 Paris, 1968.
 The young man is now the most successful music conductor in France; a household name throughout the land.
 Yet, he still wonders, 26 years on, why did the woman on the train intercede on his behalf?
 Without her, he knows his life would have turned out very differently.
 He owes her everything.

 Unexpectedly, in the midst of the ’68 Parisian riots, he receives a letter from her, begging him to come to her aid.
 Honour-bound, he gladly offers to return the favour.

 When he realises precisely what repaying his debt entails, he faces a dilemma that threatens to ruin his career.
 Torn between those he loves and his sense of honour, his life rapidly spirals out of control.

 Who exactly was The Woman on the Train?

-Available as an ebook and paperback.
+Available as an ebook, paperback and audio.